Voluntary insurance for entrepreneurs

-Consider too whether you need an entrepreneur’s voluntary insurance arrangement for time spent away from work, which would pay out the same sort of compensation for accidents as cover for working hours only.
+If you have an insurance policy also covers time spent away from work, it will pay out the same compensation for accidents as voluntary working hours insurance.

 The cost of accident insurance is based on YEL income and how dangerous your work is.
 Compensation for loss of earnings and the survivor’s pension under the policy are also based on your YEL income.

 Property insurance covers loss and damage to your company’s property.
 In practice, property insurance generally includes a number of insurance policies that are smaller in scope, such as insurance against fire and break-ins and cover for the transport of goods.

 Property insurance enables you to provide cover, in principle, for all your company’s property in the event of loss or damage caused by humans or natural phenomena.
 With this insurance you can also protect, for example, your company’s real estate, machinery, software and stock.

 You can be covered under a property insurance policy if your company’s property is affected, for example, by a fire, storm, water damage, burglary, vandalism or robbery.
 Cover may also extend to machinery and stock breakages.

 Business interruption insurance covers your business operation for losses resulting from sudden interruptions.

 Interruption can be due, for example, to machinery breaking down or a fire on the premises.
 If a supplier of goods that is vital for your business suddenly ceases to operate, this can also interrupt your own business operation.
 If you are a sole trader, any sudden incapacity for work on your part can interrupt your business operation temporarily.